openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

 faas-cli deploy --image=theaxer/classify:latest --name=classify
 ```

 Caution, I did not say it would be a great guesser.
-This model was built on a relatively small data set and is intended to be a fun toy.
+This model was built on a relatively small data set and is intended to be a simple demonstration.
 And remember, with all things data science, "with great power comes great responsibility".

 ## Understanding the template